 Sliced Bread Podcast

-Sliced Bread returns for a new batch of investigations in April when Greg Foot will investigate more of the latest so-called wonder products to find out whether they really are the best thing since sliced bread.
+Sliced Bread returns for a new batch of investigations on 3 July, 2025.
+In the new series, Greg Foot will investigate more of the latest so-called wonder products to find out whether they really are the best thing since sliced bread.

 Episodes to download